Generic selectors

 The Holy Spirit is simply the mechanism that God employs to instruct a physical student of spiritual matters that cannot otherwise be learned (v.
 9).
 This scripture establishes that the Holy Spirit is not the teacher—God is.
 Without God, we cannot understand the textbook (vv.
 10-11) and without the Holy Spirit we cannot understand the Teacher.

-Notice that words was added in verse 13.
 As touched upon previously, everyone thinks in their primary language.
 Any teacher must, therefore, communicate using a language of words, even if it comes in the form of thoughts formed in our minds, because everyone not only talks but thinks in their fundamental language.
-Without language, thoughts and ideas cannot be defined—even with a vivid imagination.
+Without language, thoughts and ideas cannot be expressed.
 In verse 13, the translator chose words but could have used ideas; however, words reinforces the notion of instruction or teaching through the use of understandable language.

-Verses 15 and 16 also express the idea that a person with the Holy Spirit has “the mind of Christ” and, as a result, “discerns all [spiritual] things.”
+Verses 15 and 16 also express the idea that a person with the Holy Spirit has “the mind of Christ” and, as a result, “judges all [spiritual] things.”
 No one literally has a piece of Christ’s mind.
 So this simply means that the Holy Spirit allows us to think and reason as He does.
-In the vernacular, we are of the same mind.
+In the vernacular, we are “of the same mind.”
 Obviously no one can literally have the same mind; so the metaphor is fitting in the Scriptures as well as the modern vernacular.

-1 JOHN 2:20, 27 But you have the anointing [of the Holy Spirit] from the Holy One, and you have knowledge of all things pertaining to salvation. … 27 But you yourselves have dwelling in you the anointing [of the Holy Spirit] that you received from Him [God the Father]; and you do not have need of anyone to indoctrinate [teach] you; for the same anointing [of the Holy Spirit] instructs you in all spiritual things, and is true, and is not a lie; and if you do exactly as it has taught you, you will be dwelling in Him.
+1 JOHN 2:20, 27 But you have an anointing from the Holy One, and you know all things. … 27 But the anointing which you have received from Him [the Holy Spirit] abides in you, and you do not need that anyone teach you; but as the same anointing [of the Holy Spirit] teaches you concerning all things, and is true, and is not a lie, and just as it has taught you, you will abide in Him.

 John 4:24 says, “God is spirit, and those who worship Him must worship in spirit and in truth.”
 How do we worship God in spirit?
 No one can transform into a spirit at will, so this is obviously referring to a physical person having the indwelling of the Holy Spirit.
 Flesh cannot interact with God without the Holy Spirit because “God is spirit.”
 A loose analogy would be a person who tries to communicate with an animal.
 There is a mental gulf separating them that requires something more in order for an animal to comprehend.